TERREMEMBER/znbase/docs/content/v2.0/reference/configuration/yb-master.md

 showAsideToc: true
 ---

 Use the `yb-master` binary and its options to configure the [YB-Master](../../../architecture/concepts/yb-master) server.
-The `yb-master` executable file is located in the `bin` directory of YugabyteDB home.
+The `yb-master` executable file is located in the `bin` directory of ZNbaseDB home.

 ## Syntax